py-ranoid/py-ranoid.github.io/_posts/2018-12-10-smart-home.markdown

 - However the Flask server can only be accessed locally.
 Though you can control your switch locally, you can't do it outside your LAN.
 - The easiest way to expose your local servers to the public internet is using secure tunnels.
 - Some options and their free tier features are :
   - [ngrok](https://ngrok.com/download) : Provides a new subdomain every time client is run.
-(Infeasible to keep update IFTTT applet's webhook time and again)
+(It is infeasible to keep updating IFTTT applet's webhook time and again.)
   - [pagekite](https://pagekite.net/) : Provides custom subdomain for 30 days on verifying email  ID.